alexchrys/Web-Apps/README.md

 # Web-Apps

-Beginners Apps using pyhton.
+Beginners Apps using Python.
 All my WebApps will be stored in this repository.

 Thank you for reading.